 That’s all you really need!
 If you want to get fancy, you can put in mushrooms (we like shiitake or maitake), vegetable ends (the tops of carrots, etc), and seaweed – this is a great way to ease yourself into eating seaweed!
 We buy seaweed from Atlantic Holdfast – this stuff is the best you can get!
 Garlic is a great addition, especially if you’re fighting off illness, and you can add whatever other seasoning is appealing to you, as well.

-Generally, my pot also has a few hands-full of root herbs as well: I particularly like to add a big handful of Codonopsis for the endocrine support (not to mention its super-nourishing power!), Astragalus for immune system support, a small amount of Reishi (much more is too bitter), and Burdock and Dandelion for their great liver benefits.
+Generally, my pot also has a few hands-full of root herbs as well: I particularly like to add a big handful of Codonopsis for the endocrine and immune support (not to mention its super-nourishing power!), Astragalus for immune system support, and Burdock and Dandelion for their great liver benefits.
 You can order these all at mountainroseherbs.com, and just toss the dried chopped or sliced bits right into the soup.
 They’ll boil up and once you get around to eating it, they’ll be just like little bits of vegetables in your bowl.
 Go ahead and add green things like Nettle Leaf, Dandelion Leaf, even fresh Parsley as well for their super nutrient content!

 There’s no special preparation required – just dump everything into the pot.
 Use enough water to cover the bones well – some of the water will boil off over time, but that’s ok, you can just add more.
 All that’s left to do now is boil!